 Game over!
 For now, anyway.
-After Sunday’s explosive season finale, we’re only an estimated 13 episodes away from learning the fate of Westeros and all of its inhabitants — human, dragon, zombie, and otherwise.
-With the stakes so high and the scope so wide, it’s hard to remember that, once upon a time, this was a comparatively cozy little show about two rival families jockeying for power.
+After Sunday’s jaw-dropping, Wall-busting season finale, we’re only six episodes away from learning the fate of Westeros and all of its inhabitants — human, dragon, zombie, and otherwise.
+With the stakes so high and the scope so wide, it’s kind of funny to recall that, once upon a time, this was a comparatively cozy little show about two rival families jockeying for power.
 “The Sopranos in Middle-earth,” remember?
 From those beginnings sprouted a pop-culture phenomenon — and the most ambitious, expensive, and popular show in HBO history.

 They’re the words of House Martell, but for the purposes of this episode, “Unbowed, Unbent, Unbroken” can add “Unsuccessful.”
 The crackerjack casting of Pedro Pascal and Indira Varma as vengeful libertine Prince Oberyn Martell and his common-law wife Ellaria Sand aside, Game of Thrones’ grasp on the southern kingdom of Dorne has been shaky, to say the least.
 Although criticism of Ramsay Bolton’s wedding-night assault on Sansa Stark dominated the discourse, it was the dire duel between Jaime Lannister and Bronn and the one-dimensional Sand Snakes — the worst fight scene of the series to date — that dragged this episode down.

 66. “The Prince of Winterfell” (Season 2, Episode 8)